amino/amino/README.md

 ### Service options

-- `host`: By default, Amino will auto-detect your server's network IP by using a DNS lookup on the server's `hostname`.
+- `host`: By default, Amino will auto-detect your server's network IP by performing a DNS lookup on the server's `hostname`.
 If you already know the correct IP (or hostname) to use, you can specify it with this option.

 ### Request options